Louisiana Purchase

 The Louisiana Purchase (Vente de la Louisiane) was the acquisition of the territory of Louisiana by the United States from the French First Republic in 1803.
 This consisted of most of the land in the Mississippi River's drainage basin west of the river.
-In return for fifteen million dollars, (Note: About $ million at prices.) or approximately eighteen dollars per square mile (Note: About $ per sq. mi. at prices.) ($7/km^{2}), the United States nominally acquired a total of 828000 sqmi now in the Central United States.
+In return for $15 million, (Note: About $ million at prices.) or approximately $18 per square mile (Note: About $ per sq. mi. at prices.) ($7/km^{2}), the United States nominally acquired a total of 828000 sqmi of land now in the Central United States.
 However, France only controlled a small fraction of this area, most of which was inhabited by Native Americans; effectively, for the majority of the area, the United States bought the preemptive right to obtain Indian lands by treaty or by conquest, to the exclusion of other colonial powers.

 The Kingdom of France had controlled the Louisiana territory from 1682 until it was ceded to Spain in 1762.
 In 1800, Napoleon Bonaparte, the First Consul of the French Republic, regained ownership of Louisiana in exchange for territories in Tuscany as part of a broader effort to re-establish a French colonial empire in North America.
 However, France's failure to suppress a revolt in Saint-Domingue in the Caribbean, coupled with the prospect of renewed warfare with the United Kingdom, prompted Napoleon to consider selling Louisiana to the United States.